2011 Stoke-on-Trent City Council election

 Elections to Stoke-on-Trent City Council took place on 5 May 2011.
 This election was the first following an Electoral Review by the Local Government Boundary Commission for England.
 The total number of councillors became 44 (down from 60) in a mixture of single and multi-member wards (31 single member wards, 5 two member wards and 1 three member ward).
 The former election by thirds (i.e., one third of councillors up for election in each of three years out of a four-year cycle) was replaced by whole council election every fourth year.

 Election result

 After the election, the parties were represented thus: Labour 34 seats; Conservative 2 seats; Others (independents and "unaffiliated") 8 seats.
 After several years as a minority party, Labour had acquired a dominant majority of seats.
-A notable feature of this result was the elimination of Liberal Democrat representation and that of various right-wing populist parties.
+A notable feature of this result was the elimination of Liberal Democrat representation and that of various right-wing populist and far-right parties.
 The second largest political "grouping" is of Independent councillors.